 Is a career in real estate right for me?

-Real estate agents are a very diverse group.
+Real Estate Sales Associates are a very diverse group.
 They come from a wide variety of personal and professional backgrounds.
 For many, real estate is a second, third, or even a fourth career, while others start right out of school.
-Nonetheless, most agents ultimately enter the business for at least one of the following reasons:
+Nonetheless, most sales associates ultimately enter the business for at least one of the following reasons:

 - Unlimited earning potential